Get the support your nonprofit needs

 We learn about your needs

-After you submit a project proposal, our Product Leads take time to review and fully understand your specific design and development needs.
+After you submit a project proposal, our Product Leads take time to thoughtfully review and understand your nonprofit's specific technical needs.

 We match your team

-We carefully evaluate and build up a volunteer team of top university talent and industry mentors with the optimal skill and passion alignment for your product.
+We carefully evaluate and build up a volunteer team of university talent with the best available skill and passion alignment for your project.

 Your project is developed

-Over the course of 16 jam-packed weeks, our dedicated volunteer project team works hand-in-hand with you to scope out and bring your product vision to life.
+Over the course of 16 jam-packed weeks, our dedicated volunteer team meets weekly with you to scope out and contribute to bringing your vision to life.

 Our work